 Start preparing for CompTIA A+ certification as you learn PC basics and troubleshoot in a real world PC environment.

 Time to roll up those sleeves and dive inside the personal computer.
-The Basic CompTIA A+ Certification Prep course teaches you about the hardware common to virtually every personal computer, including microprocessors, RAM, power supplies, motherboards, UEFI/BIOS, the system setup utility, the expansion bus, and input/output devices.
+This online Basic CompTIA A+ Certification Prep course will teach you about the hardware common to virtually every personal computer, including microprocessors, RAM, power supplies, motherboards, UEFI/BIOS, the system setup utility, the expansion bus, and input/output devices.
 You will learn how things work, how to configure everything, and how to troubleshoot in real-world environments.
-This course gives you the knowledge to base the rest of your CompTIA A+ certification studies for the 220-901 and 220-902 exams.
+This course gives you the knowledge to base the rest of your CompTIA A+ certification studies for the 220-1001 and 220-1002 exams.

 - PC: Windows XP or later.

 - Mac: OS X Snow Leopard 10.6 or later.